 The tax rate on a similar product produced from different raw materials are different.
 For example, Bamboo Plywood and Mat Boards: Bamboo Boards are placed in the category of 18 percent bracket of tax, whereas the similar products are taxed at a variable rate.
-For example, veneered panels and similar laminated wood are taxed at the rate of 28 percent.
-Handicraft items which were exempted from tax previously are now taxed at the rate of 12 percent ${13}$.
-The tax rates for different Bamboo products along with Harmonized System of Nomenclature (HSN) codes is presented in Table 6.
+For example, Particle Boards/ Bagasse Boards/ Rice Husk Boards etc. are taxed at 12 percent while Plywood, veneered panels and similar laminated wood are taxed at the rate of 28 percent.
+Handicraft items which were exempted from tax previously are now taxed at the rate of 12 percent13.